kmmbvnr/viewflow-docs-v1/docs/viewflow_quickstart.rst

 one person starts "Hello, world" request, another one approves it, and when approved the request sent out.

-To follow the tutorial, you need to have Python 3.4+ installed.
-To run viewflow with Python 2.7, you need to have PRO license.
+To follow the tutorial, you need to use Python>=3.4, but since 1.0 django-viewflow works also with Python 2.7

 Initial steps